WilleamM/FindmyVibe/docs/ExampleFlows.md

 Trending
-    Bob wants to know the current top 5 trending songs
+    Bob wants to know the top 5 trending songs

     1) Bob starts by calling GET /trending to fetch the list of top trending songs and passes the integer 5 to recive the top 5 trending songs